dap-ps/discover/README.md

 },
 ```

-remove any existing `.embark` directory and run `embark run testnet --noserver`.
-Once all deployments are done

- go to this etherscan address and check the address of the contract you've last deployed and place it in place of `0xc13711209ba3d5b4cbbcb45f7f64643abb267dbd` of the original configuration.
+2. Remove any existing `.embark` directory and run `embark run testnet --noserver`.
+Once all deployments are done, you can use this etherscan address to check the address of the contract you last deployed and place it in place of `0xc13711209ba3d5b4cbbcb45f7f64643abb267dbd` of the original configuration.

 https://ropsten.etherscan.io/address/0x65767f95799109ba028e0397add89b0ef637e444

 #### Step 1.2 Fix embark configuration

-In embarkjs.js note row 532.
+In embarkjs.js line 776.
 If you find `this._ipfsConnection.id()` -> change it to `this._ipfsConnection.version()`
 This is needed because Infura's IPFS has deprecated `id` endpoint, but it was used in embark in order to check if the Infura IPFS API is active..
 The workaround above do the same as the deprecated functionality.

 #### Step 1.3 Generate the embark contract artifacts

-Run `embark build --contracts` in order to (re)generate `src/embarkArtifacts/contracts` directory.
+Run `embark build` in order to (re)generate `src/embarkArtifacts/contracts` directory.

 Note your `index.js` file inside.
 If it is broken (ending by trailing `'` instead of `}`), fix it by replacing the last comma with `}`.
 Observe that you find near the beginning of the Discover.js and MiniMeToken.js files the addresses you supplied in Step 1.1